KLUE · Autonomous Reasoning Agent

 Account takeover

 Coordinated disclosure with NCERT.
-Seven chained findings across auth and session vectors.
+Seven chained findings across login and session weaknesses.

 Ministry of IT · NCERT